General, VHD and VHDX: What's the difference?

 VHD type:

-VHD (Virtual Hard Disk) is a kind of virtual disk file format introduced by Microsoft.
-To create VHD type: Create a VHD disk file, copy the system files to the virtual disk and then boot the system on virtual disk through the bootloder.
+Microsoft's VHD (Virtual Hard Disk) is a virtual disk file format that allows users to create a virtual disk drive.
+To use VHD, you would create a virtual disk file, copy the necessary system files to it, and then boot the system from the virtual disk using a boot loader.

 VHDX type: